 Arlo Ultra 2 Performance

-The Arlo Ultra 2 records very clear, detailed color footage both during the daytime and at night, as long as the spotlight is triggered when motion is detected.
+The Arlo Ultra 2 records very clear, detailed color footage both during the daytime and at night.
+This is as long as the spotlight is triggered when motion is detected.
 You can still see small details even when the sun is shining so brightly, or dark shadows are being cast, all thanks to the HDR support.

-The 12x zoom is also very impressive, because this allows the camera pictures to be zoomed in to check small details when viewing the videos in the Arlo app, and then the 180-degree field of view does not have the distorted fisheye effect which some other security cameras create.
+The 12x zoom is also very impressive, because this allows the user to zoom in on small details when viewing the videos in the Arlo app.
+Afterwards, the 180-degree field of view eliminates the fisheye distortion which some other security cameras create.

-It could also be found that the Arlo Ultra 2 is very effective at identifying motion, and though it was just the trial of Arlo Smart activated during testing, each notification highlighted whether the source of the motion was an animal, a person, or any other source.
+Additionally, the Arlo Ultra 2 is very effective at detecting motion. though it was just the trial of Arlo Smart activated during testing, each notification highlighted whether the source of the motion was an animal, a person, or any other source.

-There are some instances though where the camera can mistake washed clothes that are being hung on the line for a person, but then setting up motion zones in the camera’s field of view (which is another option offered through Arlo Smart) reduces the number of alerts that are received.
+There are some instances though where the camera can mistake washed clothes that are being hung on the line for a person.
+However the setting up motion zones in the camera’s field of view (which is another option offered through Arlo Smart) reduces the number of alerts that are received.

 The camera can also be set to automatically zoom in when it detects motion, which is another good add-on, and then it can track the subject (even though this can be in a slightly lower resolution, because of how the image has been zoomed).